Port

 Meals not included

-Papua New Guinea's remarkable beauty comes to life on this amazing tour that introduces you to the seismic and vulcanological activity of Rabaul.
-You will also explore some of the island's equally-turbulent war history.
+Papua New Guinea's remarkable beauty comes to life as you learn about the seismic and volcanic activity of Rabaul.
+You will also explore some of the island's equally turbulent war history.

-Beginning with a picturesque drive along Kokopo Road, you will see the base of Mt Vulcan and learn all about the explosive 1994 eruption that destroyed the township of Rabaul.
+Beginning with a picturesque drive along Kokopo Road, you will see the base of Mt Vulcan and learn all about the explosive 1994 eruption that destroyed the town of Rabaul.

 Pause a moment to admire the remarkable engineering feat of the fortified Japanese barge tunnels.
-These are part of more than 300 miles of underground pathways designed to conceal munitions stores, hospitals and more.
+These are part of more than 300 miles of underground pathways designed to conceal munitions stores and hospitals.

 Step inside the Kokopo War & Cultural Museum to view an intriguing and impressive collection of Japanese World War II relics -- vehicles, weapons, historical photos and artifacts -- all gathered after Japan's occupation of Rabaul.
 See compelling pieces of aircraft fuselages gathered during the last 60 years, including the painted nose-cone of an American B-17 (Flying Fortress) bomber.